📍 Serving Hartford & All of Greater Hartford

 Selling an Inherited House in Hartford, CT — Complete Guide

-Inheriting a property in Greater Hartford means navigating Hartford County probate and potentially managing an as-is property from a distance — though, helpfully, Connecticut has no state inheritance or estate tax.
-We buy inherited homes at any stage of the probate process — as-is, full contents, no repairs required.
+Inheriting a property in Greater Hartford means working through the Greater Hartford Probate District and, often, managing an as-is house from a distance.
+Connecticut charges no inheritance tax, and its estate tax only touches multimillion-dollar estates — so for most heirs the tax picture is simpler than expected.
+We buy inherited homes at any stage of probate — as-is, full contents, no repairs required.

 🏚️ Probate-Ready Purchases📋 Works With Estate Attorneys✅ Buy As-Is, Any Condition📍 Remote Closings Available